linuxacademy/content-lemp-deep-dive/README.md

 NGINX - For the NGINX configuration files and HTML/PHP used in the lessons and labs

-PHP - For additional PHP code examples used in the lessons and labs
+PHP - For additional PHP code examples used in the lessons and labs not under the NGINX directory